genomicsclass/book/pages/modeling.md

 ![plot of chunk unnamed-chunk-14](figure/modeling-unnamed-chunk-14.png)

 Now which $s_0$ and $d$ fit our data best?
-This is a rather advanced to topic as the MLE does not perform well for this particular distribution (we refer to Smyth (2004)).
+This is a rather advanced to topic as the MLE does not perform well for this particular distribution (we refer to the statistical method described in [Smyth (2004)](#foot)).
 The Bioconductor limma package provides a function to estimate these parameters

 ```r